itsjuzy/tidings/README.md

-# svelte app
+# tidings-project

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a community driven sub-project based on project-dovetail by the students of College of Engineering, Chengannur

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):